Heat transfer in flat-plate boundary layers: a correlation for laminar, transitional, and turbulent flow

 Exterior conduction shape factors from interior conduction shape factors

 Shape factors for steady heat conduction enable quick and highly simplified calculations of heat transfer rates within bodies having a combination of isothermal and adiabatic boundary conditions.
 Many shape factors have been tabulated, and most undergraduate heat transfer books cover their derivation and use.
 However, the analytical determination of shape factors for any but the simplest configurations can quickly come to involve complicated mathematics, and, for that reason, it is desirable to extend the available results as far as possible.
-In this paper, we show that known shape factors for the interior of two-dimensional objects are identical to the corresponding shape factors for the exterior of those objects.
-The canonical case of the interior and exterior of a disk is examined first.
-Then, conformal mapping is used to relate known configurations for squares and rectangles to the solutions for the disk.
+In these two papers, we show that known shape factors for the interior of two-dimensional objects are identical to the corresponding shape factors for the exterior of those objects.
+Rigorous results are obtained using classical potential theory, and the concept of “induced heat flux” is introduced (Lienhard, 2023).
+Conformal mapping is also applied, with results demonstrated for several configurations of disks, squares, and rectangles (Lienhard, 2019).
 Both a geometrical and a mathematical argument are introduced to show that shape factors are invariant under conformal mapping.
-Finally, the general case is demonstrated using Green’s functions.
 In addition, the “Yin-Yang” phenomenon for conduction shape factors is explained as a rotation of the unit disk prior to conformal mapping.

 J.H.
 Lienhard V, “Exterior shape factors from interior shape factors,” J. Heat Transfer, online 20 Feb.
 2019, 141(6):061301, June 2019.
 (OPEN ACCESS) (preprint) (presentation)